How to Say “Good Luck” in French

 “I’ll keep my fingers crossed.”

-But today is your lucky day.
-Because we are about to break down all the different ways that you can wish someone luck in French.
+Today might actually be your lucky day, because we are about to break down all the different ways that you can wish someone luck in French.

 This is by far the simplest and most direct translation of “Good luck.”
 It is the phrase you will find in most online translators and phrasebooks.
 And for most occasions, it will serve you well as a meaningful way to express your good wishes.